I have decided to make every previous version of Costa available for download.

 In the archive you will find a complete list of releases, with a changelog for each version.

-It's a long list, with releases spanning nearly a decade.
+It's a long list, with releases spanning nearly two decades.

 2nd of March, 2018

 This version contained mostly minor improvements to Costa.

 Since version 0.9.9, not much has changed - the focus was on improving stability and fixing any bugs I could stumble upon.

 1st of May, 2011